 In the Goblet of Fire the Sorting Hat says, “By Gryffindor, the bravest were prized far beyond the rest” (129 ebook).
 Throughout the Harry Potter series the reader sees how Harry truly is the typical Gryffindor.
 From the very first book Harry shows how brave he is when he come face to face with Voldemort without his parents there to protect him.
 Ron and Hermione, who are also Gryffindors, display bravery as they solve puzzles and fight through various challenges in order to help him.
 Also, Neville Longbottom who is a part of Gryffindor stands up to his fellow Gryffindors when they are trying to leave the corridors at an unprecedented hour.
 He stutteringly tells them “I wont let you do it.
 I’ll—I’ll fight you” (Sorcerer’s Stone 191 ebook).
 In Harry Potter and the Chamber of Secrets various Gryffindors show their nerve.
 Harry Potter and Ron Weasley decide that since they cannot get onto Platform 9 ¾ they are going to take Mr. Weasley’s flying car even though they both know it probably is not the best idea.
-They take the car anyways risking the car being seen by Muggles, but manage to get to Hogwarts without too many people noticing.
+They take the car anyway risking the car being seen by Muggles, but manage to get to Hogwarts without too many people noticing.
 At the end of the book when Harry Potter is talking to Albus Dumbledore, he still believes that he should be a part of the Slytherin House because the Sorting Hat contemplating putting him there.
 However, the sword of Gryffindor presented itself to Harry Potter during his time of need proving to him that he belonged into the house the Sorting Hat put him in.
 Throughout the course of The Deathly Hollows Neville Longbottom and Ginny Weasley continue Dumbledore’s Army even though Harry is not there to lead them in the right direction.
 They show that they are true Gryffindors because they were so brave, daring, and they showed their nerve by going against what they were told and doing the right thing.
 Neville and Ginny decided that they needed to continue to teach their friends how to defend themselves even though they could have gotten in trouble in the process.
+I don’t see how this connects to your argument at all.
+Where’s difference?
+Tension?
+Aren’t those what are most important with this essay.